KrzysztofWolniak/dry-terrace-frontend-react/README.md

 ## Roadmap

-- Finish Icon component
+- Finish all logic in itemsPage
-- Create whole navbar component with react-router-dom
-- Create landing page, and item container
 - Add More Features
+- Create landing page
 - Additional steps will be announced with the completion of the previous ones